BrianSeong99/Agglayer_PessimisticProof/README.md

 }
 ```

+Code can be found in [here](https://github.com/agglayer/agglayer/blob/main/crates/pessimistic-proof/src/proof.rs)

 ### Certificate

-A `Certificate` is a data structure that represents a state transition of a chain, which is used to create `MultiBatchHeader` for pessimistic proof.
+A `Certificate` is a data structure that represents a state transition of a chain.
+A chain will be submiting its `certificate` to AggLayer to generate pessimistic proof.

 If a certificate is invalid, any state transitions in the current epoch will be reverted.

-> Will talk about Epoch, Certificate, Network Task in the next doc.
+> Will talk more about Epoch, Certificate, Network Task in the next doc.

 ```rust
 pub struct CertifierOutput {